TopicGPT: A Prompt-based Topic Modeling Framework: Methodology

-\paragraph{Refining generated topics:} We further refine the generated topics to ensure that the final topic list is coherent and non-redundant.\footnote{It is important to note that this step is optional, and is intended to enhance the appearance of the resulting list.} We first use Sentence-Transformer embeddings \cite{reimers-gurevych-2019-sentence} to identify pairs of topics with cosine similarity $\geq$ 0.5.
-We then prompt the LLM with five such topic pairs, instructing it to merge relevant or near-duplicate pairs where appropriate.
-This merging step consolidates redundant topics and aligns the specificity across topics, returning a coherent final list.
+\paragraph{Refining generated topics:} Optionally, we can further refine the generated topics to ensure that the final topic list is coherent and non-redundant.
+We first use Sentence-Transformer embeddings \cite{reimers-gurevych-2019-sentence} to identify pairs of topics with cosine similarity $\geq$ 0.5.
+We then prompt the LLM with five such topic pairs, instructing it to merge near-duplicate pairs where appropriate.
 To address any minor topics that may have been overlooked in the prior step, we eliminate topics with low frequency of occurrence.
 To do this, we keep track of how frequently each topic gets generated.
 If a topic occurs below a ``removal'' threshold frequency,\footnote{We recommend trying different thresholds to make sure that important topics are not removed from the final list.} we consider that topic to be minor and remove it from the final list.

-\paragraph{Generating a topic hierarchy:} We further extend \frameworkname~to construct a multi-level topic hierarchy.
-Specifically, we treat the generated topics that remain after the refinement stage as \emph{top-level topics} and prompt the LLM for more specific subtopics at subsequent levels.
-We then provide the model with a \emph{topic branch} that contains a top-level topic $t$, a list of seed subtopics $S'$, and the documents $d_t$ associated with the top-level topic $t$.
-With these inputs, we instruct the LLM to generate subtopics $t'$ that capture common themes among the provided documents.
-To ensure subtopics are grounded in the documents rather than hallucinated, the model must also return specific documents supporting each subtopic.
-If the documents cannot fit into a single prompt, we divide them into different prompts and include subtopics generated by earlier prompts in subsequent ones.
-We qualitatively evaluate our hierarchical \frameworkname\ in Section \ref{subsec:hierarchy-eval}.